haacked/haacked.com/_posts/archived/2004/2004-06-15-impedance-mismatch.aspx.markdown

 ---
-title: The meaning of &quot;Impedance Mismatch&quot;.
+title: The meaning of Impedance Mismatch
 date: 2004-06-15 -0800
 tags:
 - code